How to Start a Christian T-shirt Business: The Complete Guide

 Now it’s time to step up your game.
 Start implementing SEO for your website.
 Build content.
 Not the 500-word variety that looks like everyone else’s content.
 Build great content.
 This Brian Dean SEO content guide is a great resource to get you started.

-If I didn’t say it before, BUILD GREAT CONTENT.
+And, I am saying this again, which means it's important.
+BUILD GREAT CONTENT.
 I cannot stress this enough.
 Contact me about any content strategy questions.
 I will have an upcoming post on this soon.

 Get pictures of your designs on models.
 Models can be young kids from church or college students.
 I had my friends’ kids (and my daughter) wear my designs and we had a photo shoot at an old historic train station.